-- be at least 19 years of age prior to completing the program - be a citizen of the United States - possess a high school diploma or GED - not have been convicted of any felony or of a misdemeanor involving perjury or false statement - not have been discharged dishonorably from the military (if applicable) - be of good moral character - pass a background investigation - pass a physical examination by a licensed physician (M.D. or D.O.), physician's assistant, or an authorized advanced registered nurse practitioner within six months of the start of class - be in good academic standing at College of Central Florida - must pass the Corrections version of the Florida Basic Abilities Test, COBAT.
+- · be at least 19 years of age prior to completing the program - be a citizen of the United States - · possess a high school diploma or GED - not have been convicted of any felony or of a misdemeanor involving perjury or false statement - not have been discharged dishonorably from the military (if applicable) - be of good moral character - pass a background investigation - pass a physical examination by a licensed physician (M.D. or D.O.), physician's assistant, or an authorized advanced registered nurse practitioner within six months of the start of class - be in good academic standing at College of Central Florida - must pass the Corrections version of the Florida Basic Abilities Test, COBAT.

-- 1. a copy of scores on the COBAT for Corrections which must be less than four years old (from the start of class) - 2. a completed/signed College of Central Florida Criminal Justice Institute Applicant Questionnaire. - Note: All the above information must be submitted as a package.
+- a copy of scores on the COBAT for Corrections which must be less than four years old (from the start of class) - a completed/signed College of Central Florida Criminal Justice Institute Applicant Questionnaire.

 - review of package

-- completed questionnaire
+- · completed questionnaire

 - medical examination

-- background investigation.
+- · background investigation.

-Course Title Clock
+Course Title Clock Hours

-Hours

 CJK 0300 Introduction to Corrections 32

 CJK 0305 Communications 40

 CJK 0310 Officer Safety 16

 CJK 0315 Facilities and Equipment 8

+Course Title Clock

+Hours

 CJK 0320 Intake and Release 18

-CJK 0325 Supervising in a Correctional Facility 40
+CJK 0325 Supervising in a Correctional 40

+Facility

 CJK 0330 Supervising Special Populations 20

-CJK 0335 Responding to Incidents and Emergencies 16
+CJK 0335 Responding to Incidents and 16

+Emergencies

 CJK 0393 Crossover Program Updates 8

-Total Credit H lours: 198